PlebusSupremus1234/LemonScript/documentation.md

 - `==` - The equals operator checks if 2 values have the same type, and the same value.
 For example, `"hello" == "hello"` is true, but `"5" == 5` or `23 == 41.2` are not.

-### Variables
+## Variables
 To declare a variable, you can use the `var` keyword with this syntax:
 ```js
 var [variable_name] = [variable_value]
 ```
 The variable name has to start with an alphabetical letter or an underscore, then can be any character.
 It cannot contain spaces.

 The value can be an expression, value, or even another variable.
 For example a number or a string.
+Without the value, the variable's value is automatically set to `null`.

 Something to keep in mind when using variables is the scope.
 A variable is only avaliable in the scope, and cannot be accessed outside it.
 For example:
 ```js